-- Fill the wash basin or baby bathtub with about 3 inches of warm water.
-Test for correct temperature.
-Do not overfill the tub.
+- Fill the sink or baby tub with no more than 3 inches of warm water.
+Test temperature of the water.

-- Face: Using the washcloth, wash your baby’s face with clear water.
-Don't use soap on his face.
+- Then, wash your baby’s face with only water.
+Do not use soap on their face.

 After the Bath